BDO vs BPI vs Metrobank vs Landbank vs PNB in the Philippines

 BDO's owners leveraged their mall assets by putting one or two BDO branches in each of its many malls throughout the country, serving customers up to early evening, all days of the year.
 They fulfilled the banking needs of mall goers and OFW families who receive their remittances through banks.

-Based on total assets as of September 2018, the other banks in the Top 10 list in the Philippines are
+Based on total assets as of December 2019, the Top 20 banks in the Philippines are:

 - Security Bank